rbowsley/lamplighthelp/source/29-3-0_Staff_Management_Module-_Add-_Edit_and_Delete_Staff_Activity_Information.markdown

-# 29.3.0 {{Staff}} Management Module: Add, Edit and Delete {{Staff}} Activity Information
+# 29.3.0 Staff Management Module: Add, Edit and Delete {{Staff}} Activity Information

-> With the {{Staff}} Management Module you can add training, absence, appraisal and non-contact records to {{staff}} profiles
+> With the Staff Management Module you can add training, absence, appraisal and non-contact records to {{staff}} profiles

-Each member of {{staff}} will have tabs in their profile where you can add training, absence, appraisal and non-contact records.
+Each member of {{staff}} profile will have tabs where you can add training, absence, appraisal and non-contact records.
 These will only be visible to the {{staff}} member themselves and people who are in their direct line of management.

 ![{{Staff}} Management Tabs in a Profile](29.3.0a.png)